Assignment

 There are over 32 posts with student work so be sure to look at them all.
 Go to this link:

-- Consider how making marks on the surface of material or using textural forms can create pattern and/or repetition.
+- Consider how making marks on a surface or using textural forms can create repetition.

 - Create a sculpture that visually communicates an innovative focal point.